Both free and with in-app purchases

 Simply choose the one you want and download it.
 At any time, you can manage your extensions by going to Safari>Preferences>Extensions.

 There are so many extensions available, it can be easy to feel overwhelmed.
-The App Store has them divided into categories to make it easier, and you can also find ones specific to software you already use, like Pinterest and Facebook.
+The App Store has them divided into categories to make it easier, and you can also find ones specific to the software you already use, like Pinterest and Facebook.

-Here’s a short list of popular extensions across various categories to help you get started.
+Here’s a shortlist of popular extensions across various categories to help you get started.

 Websites aren’t always in the language you read, but you don’t have to let a language barrier stop you.
 TranslateMe for Safari lets you translate snippets of text or an entire website, pulling from multiple translation services to ensure accuracy.
+[Note: no longer available]

 Once downloaded, you can activate TranslateMe through a keyboard shortcut, a toolbar button, or the built-in contextual menu.